ShareKM/KMAP-C/src/README.md

-# KMAP Source Files
+# C-KMAP Source Files

-This folder contains the core C++ source code files used to define and implement the kinetic models, optimization routines, and utility functions.
-These files are compiled and integrated with the MEX functions to allow for MATLAB integration.
+The `src` folder contains the core C++ source code files used to define and implement the kinetic models, optimization routines, and utility functions.
+These files may compiled and integrated with the MEX functions to allow for MATLAB integration.

 ## Source Files

-1. **`kinlib_models.cpp`**:
+1. **`kmaplib_models.cpp`**:
    - **Purpose**: Contains the implementations of TAC (Time-Activity Curve) and Jacobian calculations for the various kinetic models.
    - **Key Functions**:
      - **TAC Evaluation**: